dpaquette/BugTracker.NET/Blog 6 - Updating Simple Grid Components.md

 		order by pj_name"));
 ```
 Notice how there is HTML embedded inside this query.
 In order to have display edit/delete links, we need the cells in the data set to contain the actual HTML that will be rendered on the client.
-This approach is difficult to maintain and the intention is not clear.
+This approach is difficult to maintain because the intention is not clear.
 User Interface concerns such as displaying links to other pages would be best managed by the aspx page.
+It is also inefficient.
+Instead of just retrieving the id from the database server, we are sending HTML to the database server in the form of a longer than necessary query, then asking it to send that HTML back for each row so the web server can send that HTML back to the client.

+There is a ton of room for improvement here, but first let's start by finding an existing data grid control that we can use.

 ##Selecting a Grid Control
 There are countless ASP.NET grid controls of various price and quality available.
-Since we are working on an open source project here, our budget of $0 will rule out any of the expensive options.
+You can choose from a large set of server-side ASP.NET controls or an equally large set of client-side (JavaScript) controls.
+The choice of server-side vs. client-side controls will depend on a number of factors, including the experience of your team.
+Personally, I find the client-side controls to be easier to work with.
+Also, since we are working on an open source project here our budget for a control set is exactly $0.
+There tend to be more free options in the JavaScript world than in the ASP.NET world.

-I have had very good luck with [DataTables](http://datatables.net/), a table plug-in for jQuery.
+I have had very good luck with [DataTables](http://datatables.net/), a data table plug-in for jQuery.
 Note that this is not strictly an ASP.NET control.
-It is a client side jQuery based control that can be used with any server side web framework.
+It is a client-side jQuery based control that can be used with any server-side web framework.
 It is a very capable, flexible, fast and extremely well document option for adding rich data grid functionality to any web application.

 Let's start by adding DataTables to our project.

 `Install-Package datatables.net`

-Our intention is to use this package on a large number of the existing BugTracker pages.
+Our intention here is to use this package on a large number of the existing BugTracker pages.
 It will be easiest if we reference the JavaScript and CSS files from our master page:

 ```
 <link href="Content/DataTables-1.10.5/media/css/jquery.dataTables.min.css" rel="stylesheet" />
-src="Scripts/DataTables-1.10.5/media/js/jquery.dataTables.min.js"></script>
+<script src="Scripts/DataTables-1.10.5/media/js/jquery.dataTables.min.js"></script>
 ```
 [View the commit](https://github.com/dpaquette/BugTracker.NET/commit/769a4d286b90e927ffb67e811f35f3fb073d1826)

 DataTables has a number of options of how to initialize the grid.
 For example, we can retrieve the data via Ajax or we can have the server render a simple HTML table then tell DataTables to convert that HTML table element into a fully featured data grid.

-In BugTracker, we will opt for rendering the HTML table on the server.
+For the simple grids in BugTracker, we will opt for rendering the HTML table on the server.
 This option will fit nicely with the Layered approach that we discussed in the Styles of Web Forms section.

 ##Updating the Projects grid
 Let's start by rendering the HTML table element in projects.aspx.